-For a list of all dragon-like creatures, see list of dragons.
+For a list of all reptiles, see list of reptiles and amphibians.

 | A great and nightmarish lacertilian beast.
 It has many heads, and the potential to grow many more!